TopherMan/XpressoSmoothie/README.md

 Mbed using mbed's USB
 ---------------------
+* Set both jumpers labeled "mbed enable XYA"
+* Set jumper "mbed Y-DIR"
+* Set jumper "mbed Y-STEP"
 * Set jumper "mbed Power 1 Connect"
-* Set jumper "mbed common enable"
 * Set power jumper to either "PSU" or "USB" to power 3.3V regulator from either the power supply or the USB.
 * Do not set other jumpers

 Mbed using XpressoSmoothie's USB
 --------------------------------
+* Set both jumpers labeled "mbed enable XYA"
+* Set jumper "mbed Y-DIR"
+* Set jumper "mbed Y-STEP"
 * Set jumper "mbed Power 1 Connect"
-* Set jumper "mbed common enable"
 * Set jumper "Vgates to Vin"
 * Set power jumper to either "PSU" or "USB" to power 3.3V regulator from either the power supply or the USB.
 * Do not set other jumpers